dbj-data/bench/.vscode/readme/readme.md

 What that means?

 That means you have cl on the path which is a good thing.
 That also means it is a 32 bit version.
 See that "for x86"?
-So it is very likely your clang-cl version is still the 64 bit one.
+So it is very likely your clang-cl version, in the settings.json, is still the 64 bit one.
 And you can non not link.
-Just change it to 32 bit version, as isntructed above, at length.
+Just change it to 32 bit version, as instructed above, at length.

 In case cl can not be found, close the VS. Click again on one of those icons and start the code again.
 That will set up the required environment for you.

-## 3. Moral of the story
+## 4. Moral of the story

 The right path is not always the difficult one.

-### 3.1.
+### 4.1.
 Post Scriptum

 In case you have free time to waste please use ["Rapid Environment Editor"](https://www.rapidee.com/en/about) to study what is going on as a result of running `vcvarsall.bat`.
 The most ridiculuous and beautiful batch file to be found in the depths of the Visual Studio 2019 installation.

-My [settings.json](../settings.json), is just above this folder and you can look it up.
+My [settings.json](../settings.json), is just above this folder and you can look it up too.

 Ultimately someone has to make a single cmd file that will setup the path to the required clang-cl.exe, by looking into